 2. Now, from the safari menu bar, click on File > Export as PDF.

 That’s it, now just save the PDF document.
 This method is quick and easy to use, and you don’t need to download any third-party software.
-Overall, a good alternative to Scrolling Screenshot.
+Overall, a good alternative to Scrolling Screenshots.
 In Chrome, you can do the same, click on File > Print.
 And, then save the webpage as a PDF.

-Take Scrolling Screenshot on Mac.
+Take Scrolling Screenshot on Mac

 Firefox Screenshot Tool

 Previously, the Firefox screenshot tool feature was only available for beta users.
 But, now you can find it in the stable version of Mozilla Firefox.